Where to start... English has like one kazillion senses of "single". I'll list as many as I can come up with.

 At least five additional senses come to mind for which I don't have translations - singles as in dollar bills, single combat, something like a book being single in interpretation, and singles in baseball and cricket.
 I am sure there are at least 5-6 more senses that I haven't thought about.

-Finally, the Swedish singel can also mean shingles - as in gravel-like pebbles, not as in an STD or as in the building material. :)
+Finally, the Swedish singel can also mean shingles - as in gravel-like pebbles, not as in a the disease or as in the building material. :)